voquanghoa/Hasura/Readme.md

 ## Setup and run on Docker

-- Build the images and run with changes detection and reload for Frontend
+- Build the images and run with changes detection and reload for Frontend/FileServer

 ```bash
 docker-compose up -d --build